posthtml/posthtml/README.md

 ## Usage

-Initialize `posthtml` with an array of plugins you'd like to use and optional configuration options, then call `process` with the html you'd like to process.
+Initialize `posthtml` with some plugins you'd like to use and [any other options](#options), then call `process` with the html you'd like to process.
 For example:

 ```js
 const posthtml = require('posthtml')